abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

     we need to understand the difference between ``NodeIndex`` node identifiers and ``int64`` indices representing nodes in solutions.

+    ..  [#nodes_that_lead_somwhere] Not every nodes, only the nodes that lead somewhere in the solution.
+Keep reading.

     ..  [#node_only_visited_once] Remember that we don't allow a node to be visited more than once, i.e. only one vehicle can visit a node in a solution.